-- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using amoxapine during pregnancy.
-Amoxapine is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using amoxapine while you are pregnant.
+Amoxapine is found in breast milk.
 If you are or will be breast-feeding while you are using amoxapine, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of amoxapine:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; change in balance; change in sex ability; chest pain or pressure; confusion; fainting; fast or irregular heartbeat; feeling very nervous and excitable; mental, mood, or behavior changes (eg, anxiety, mood swings, agitation, irritability, nervousness, restlessness); new or worsening trouble sleeping; not able to pass urine; one-side weakness; seizures; severe or persistent dizziness or headache; suicidal thinking or behavior; tremor; trouble swallowing; uncontrollable or involuntary muscle movements (eg, loss of balance, twitching of the face or tongue, uncontrollable arm or leg movements); unusual tiredness or weakness; vision or speech changes; worsening of depression.